Computation of CSRS and FERS Benefits

 Survivor Benefits for Children

 Survivor annuity benefits are payable for eligible children of deceased annuitants (as well as of active employees; see Benefits Upon Death in Service in Chapter 8, Section 4).
-The annuitant does not elect or pay for these benefits and cannot prevent the children from receiving the benefits, which are the same in each retirement system and for each type of retirement.
-Children’s benefits are payable whether or not an adult survivor is being paid—and if one is being paid, whether the marriage was between an opposite-sex couple or a same-sex couple (if the marriage occurred in a jurisdiction that recognizes such marriages, regardless of the place of residence).
+The annuitant does not elect or pay for these benefits, which are the same in each retirement system and for each type of retirement and are payable to those eligible regardless of whether an adult survivor benefit is being paid.

 A child must be unmarried, be under the age of 18, and have been dependent on the deceased retiree.
 A child is dependent on the deceased retiree if he or she is born within wedlock, adopted, a stepchild or recognized child born out of wedlock who lived with the retiree in a regular parent-child relationship, or a recognized child born out of wedlock whom the retiree supported, either based on a court order or with voluntary regular and substantial contributions.